algolia/docsearch/docs/src/recommended-configuration.md

 ---
 layout: two-columns
-title: Recommended recommendation
+title: Recommended configuration
 ---

 This is great news to know that you want to integrate DocSearch in your website.
 A good search experience is key to help your users discover your content.
+Documentation is a part of your tool.

-This section, [empowered by the details regarding how we build a DocSearch index][1], this section will give what is the requirements in order to have a great experience.
+This section, [empowered by the details about how we build a DocSearch index][1], gives you the best practices to optimize our crawl.
+It will enhance your user's journey.

 ## Recommendations

-- My website should have [an updated sitemap][2].
-This is key in order to let us know what should be updated.
+- Your website should have [an updated sitemap][2].
+This is key to let our crawler know what should be updated.
 Do not worry, we will still crawl your website and discover embedded hyperlinks to find your great content.

-- Every pages needs to have her full context available.
-Using [metadata is meaningful][3].
+- Every pages needs to have their full context available.
+Using global element might help.

-- Every `lvlx` DOM elements (matching your selectors) must have a unique `id` or `name`.
+- Every `lvlx` DOM elements (matching the selectors defined in your configuration) must have a unique `id` or `name`.
 This will help the redirection to directly scroll down to the exact place of the matching elements.

-- Your website should not require some JavaScript rendering to generate the payload of your website (that-is-to-say your documentation).
-You can change [the `user_agent` parameter][4] in order to do so.
+These attributes defined the right anchor to use.

+- Make sure your documentation content is also available without JavaScript rendering on the client-side.
+If you absolutely need JavaScript turned on, you need to [set js_render: true in your config][3].

 - Use the recommended selectors.
 See below:

-### Recommended selectors
+### Recommended [selectors][4]

 Your HTML can add some specific static classes with no styling.
 These classes will not impact your content and will help us to create a great discovery